 Examine the instrument status display (see Figure 4-4).
 The information on the "Idle" tab may initially indicate that the cell is disconnected.
 If desired, the controls on this tab can be used to apply a known idle condition to the cell.
-In the example shown below (see Figure 4-4), the instrument is connected to the external cell, and both working electrodes are set to idle under potentiostatic control while applying 1.2 V to the first working electrode (K1) and 0.0 V to the second working electrode (K2).
+In the example shown below (see Figure 4-4), the instrument is connected to the external cell, and the working electrode is set to idle under potentiostatic control while applying 1.2 V to the working electrode.